The feedback on this on-demand course is 98% positive.

 Online (self-paced learning in your own time on our learning platform UKCEH LearnWorlds).

-To help you get a feel for what this online learning would be like, we have put together this video about the basics of our online learning platform, UKCEH LEarnWorlds. (external link to YouTube)
+To give you a feel for what this online learning is like, we put together this video about our online learning platform, UKCEH LEarnWorlds. (external link to YouTube)

 Students: £149 (Use Coupon Code STUDENT)

 Sign up online here now!
 4 weeks access from date of enrolment.

 (credit & debit cards accepted; for regular student & professional tickets; external link to UKCEH LearnWorlds)

 For group and other discounted tickets go here (external link to our Mitingu sign-up and payments platform)

 For information on the live and interactive Evidence Synthesis course go here.

 Short Course Description